David A. Hood: Education

-Hood received his B.A.-BPHE degree from Queen’s University in 1979 and his MSc degree from Dalhousie University in 1981.
-He defended his Ph.D. dissertation in Physiology at the State University of New York Health Science Center at Syracuse, New York in 1986.
-Hood then spent two years (1986–88) as a Post-Doctoral Fellow at the University of Konstanz in Germany.
+Hood attended Fisher Park High School in Ottawa.
+Hood received his Bachelor's degree of Physical Education from Queen’s University in 1979 and his Master's degree of Science from Dalhousie University in 1981.
+He defended his Ph.D. dissertation in Physiology at the State University of New York Health Science Center at Syracuse in 1986.
+Hood then spent two years as a Post-Doctoral Fellow at the University of Konstanz in Germany.

 Career

-Following his Postdoctoral fellowship, Hood joined York University’s School of Kinesiology and Health Science, and the Department of Biology (Faculty of Graduate Studies) as an Assistant Professor in 1988.
-Hood became an Associate Professor in 1992, and Full Professor in 1999.
+Following his postdoctoral fellowship, Hood joined York University’s School of Kinesiology and Health Science, and the Department of Biology (Faculty of Graduate Studies) as an assistant professor in 1988.
+Hood became an associate professor in 1992, and full professor in 1999.

 Hood is the founding director, since 2009, of York University’s Muscle Health Research Centre (MHRC).